 Step free access

-Whitechapel has historically been home to one of London’s oldest South Asian communities and Nabihah Iqbal pays homage to this with her curation of the Hickman for Nocturnal Creatures, bringing together various South Asian creatives working across disciplines to showcase some of their work through DJ sets, music, film and performance.
-Nabihah will also be performing live as part of her latest music project ‘Suroor’ – a shape-shifting experimental music trio, together with invited artist Imran Perretta.
+Whitechapel is home to one of London’s oldest South Asian communities.
+Nabihah Iqbal pays homage to this history with her curation of The Hickman for Nocturnal Creatures, bringing together South Asian creatives working across disciplines to showcase their work through DJ sets, talks, film and performance.
+Hear from artists including Nina Manandhar, Sofia Niazi (OOMK) and Vivek Vadoliya, as well as DJ sets from Anu and Manara.
+Nabihah will also be performing live as part of her latest music project ‘SUROOR’ – a shape-shifting experimental music trio, together with Raheel Khan and Imran Perretta.

-The Hickman’s bar will be open throughout the evening.
+The Hickman’s bar will be open during the course of the evening.

 Nabihah Iqbal is a musician, producer, DJ and broadcaster from London.
 Her debut album, ‘Weighing of the Heart’, was released via Ninja Tune in December 2017 and has since garnered huge critical acclaim from the likes of The Guardian, Pitchfork, Dazed, The Observer, Q Magazine, BBC Radio 1 and 6Music.
 She is currently an artist-in-residence at London’s iconic cultural institution, Somerset House, where she is writing and recording her second album.